nllz/IRTF-HRPC/draft-research.md

 Does your protocol add application-specific functions to intermediary nodes?
 Could this functionality be added to end nodes instead of intermediary nodes?

 Explanation:
-The end-to-end principle {{Saltzer}} which aims to extend characteristics of a protocol or system as far as possible within the system, or in other words 'the intelligence is end to end rather than hidden in the network' {{RFC1958}}.
-Middleboxes (which can be Content Delivery Networks, Firewalls, NATs or other intermediary nodes that provide other 'services' than routing), and the protocols guiding them, influence individuals' ability to communicate online freely and privately.
-The potential for abuse and intentional and unintentional censoring and limiting permissionless innovation, and thus ultimately the impact of middleboxes on the Internet as a place of unfiltered, unmonitored freedom of speech, is real.
+The end-to-end principle {{Saltzer}} holds that 'the intelligence is end to end rather than hidden in the network' {{RFC1958}}.
+The end-to-end principle is important for the robustness of the network and innovation.
+Such robustness of the network is crucial to enabling human rights like freedom of expression.

 Example:
-End-to-end instant message encryption would conceal the content of communications from one user's instant messaging application through any intermediate devices and servers all the way to the recipient's instant messaging application.
-If the message was decrypted at any intermediate point--for example at a service provider--then the property of end-to-end encryption would not be present.
+Middleboxes (which can be Content Delivery Networks, Firewalls, NATs or other intermediary nodes that provide other 'services' than routing) serve many legitimate purposes.
+But the protocols guiding them, can influence individuals' ability to communicate online freely and privately.
+The potential for abuse and intentional and unintentional censoring and limiting permissionless innovation, and thus ultimately the impact of middleboxes on the Internet as a place of unfiltered, unmonitored freedom of speech, is real.

 Impacts: